shokh-uzb/shokh-uzb/README.md

 - 👋 Hi, I’m Shokhjakhon Shermatov (@shokh-uzb).
 - 👀 I’m interested in technically everything except photography.
-- 🌱 I’m currently learning web developing and C in cs50.
+- 🌱 I’m currently learning web and mobile development.
 - 💞️ I’m looking to collaborate on internships.
-- 📫 Reach me on telegram t.me/theshokhjakhon
+- 📫 Reach me out on telegram t.me/theshokhjakhon

 <!---
 shokh-uzb/shokh-uzb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.